SBCV/Blender-Addon-Photogrammetry-Importer/doc/markdown/installation.md

 ```
 <Blender_Root>/<Version>/python/bin/python.exe get-pip.py
 ```

-depending on your operating system.
+IMPORTANT: Use the full path to the python executable (otherwise the system python installation may be used).

-Finally, install Pillow with
+Depending on your operating system, install Pillow with
 ```
 <Blender_Root>/<Version>/python/bin/pip install pillow
 ```